Children's Long-Term Support: How do I become a provider?

 After you are approved, DHS will share your information with the county waiver agency in the county where you deliver services and add your name to the provider directory.

-Get in touch with the county waiver agency in the county where you deliver services.
+Get in touch with the CWA in the county where you deliver services.
 Find their contact information on the County Contact Information webpage.

-Note: You are an approved provider as soon as you’ve filled out the initial Provider Registry and you receive DHS approval.
-The county waiver agency authorizes you to deliver services based on the identified needs and outcomes of the CLTS Program participants.
+Note: You are a CLTS provider as soon as you’ve enrolled through the CLTS Provider Registry and you receive DHS approval.
+The CWA authorizes you to deliver services based on the identified needs and outcomes of the CLTS Program participants.
+CWAs must submit an authorization before services are delivered.

 Questions?
 Call the CLTS Provider Contact Center at 833-940-1576.